omerXfaruq/School-Projects/cmpe230-project2/README.md

-python project using beautifulSoup4 package
+## Python project using beautifulSoup4 package

 Taking course info from registration.boun.edu.tr, and giving an analysis of the courses between given semesters.